 “I am neither a scientist nor a doctor, but I absorb information and approach eating with lots of thought.
 Including my years in college, I have been studying kinesiology and nutrition for a total of fifteen years, which compels me to thoroughly analyze every approach.
 Jumping on a bandwagon is not something I do easily.
 So let’s take a look at IF with an analytical eye.”

-- Fair enough.
-Neither am I. I am not one to drop my panties the minute someone busts out a degree (god forbid!), but I think that at the core of making a informed decisions is the process of critical thinking, balanced with both science and experience.
-Since YOU determined that you were looking at IF with an “analytical” eye, I will take you at your word, and expect a certain level of dispassionate discussion (which must always include positive, negative, and neutral factors).
+– Fair enough.
+Neither am I. I am not one to drop my panties the minute someone busts out a degree (God forbid!), but I think that at the core of making an informed decision is the process of critical thinking, balanced with both science and experience.
+Since YOU determined that you were looking at IF with an “analytical” eye, I will take you at your word, and I expect a certain level of dispassionate discussion (which must always include positive, negative, and neutral factors).
 For someone with 15 years experience in studying the topic, this should be a given even if the goal is to present an opinion piece, not necessarily a research piece.

 “A study found by Stefani Ruper, who wrote an incredible review on her blog about fasting for women, showed that there are significant physiological changes for females that take place with calorie restriction and fasting.”

 – Here you are using two separate terms interchangeably.
 Calorie restriction does not equal fasting.
 You can fast daily and be in a calorie surplus.
 Caloric restriction would mean that your total daily input is purposely less than your TDEE (total daily energy expenditure).
 This is a HUGE distinction which you fail to make clear, and which promotes a nagging question in my mind for the rest of the article as you and various women share their experiences: “Was it IF or caloric restriction?”